cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Improve one of them.
 Creativity is less a light bulb and more a faucet, and the first water is dirty.

-# CONSTRAINTS ARE ROCKET FUEL
+# Constraints Are Rocket Fuel

 “Unlimited freedom” is overrated.
 Constraints do two useful things: they exclude unhelpful options and they focus attention where novelty can happen.